 What is a Tribe?

-A group of Wastelanders with a group identity, story, and vision of a post-apocalyptic future.
+A tribe is a group of wastelanders with a group identity and story.
 Individuals who have come together, and go all out and build a group identity through coordinated costumes and/or themed encampment.
 The minimum number of individuals forming a tribe is 4 or more members.

 Tribes may camp in any of the theme zones that best fits their look and individual apocalyptic vision.
-For tribes with a fully themed group and camp can request placement within Wasteland City.
-Tribes that have attended Wasteland Weekend in previous years will get priority placement and assigned space.
+Tribes with a fully-themed camp can request placement within Wasteland City.
+Tribes that have something fun to offer our attendees, and have attended Wasteland Weekend in previous years, will get priority placement and assigned space.

 Tribes who want to be close to the action within Wasteland City must adhere to a few guidelines.
 Wasteland City is a fully 100% themed area.
 That means campsites, costumes, and vehicles must all follow a post-apocalyptic theme.
 No new tents, brightly colored tarps, shiny new cars, or anything that breaks the visual immersion.
 Wasteland Weekend reserves the right to prohibit any vehicles, structures, or items that are deemed unfit for the look within Wasteland City.